 A Five-Point Program As Talking Points

 *Jobs For All Now!-“30 For 40”- A historic demand of the labor movement.
 Thirty hours work for forty hours pay to spread the available work around.
-Organize the unorganized- Organize the South- Organize Wal-Mart- Defend the right for public and private workers to unionize.
+Organize the unorganized- Organize the South- Organize Wal-Mart- Defend the right of public and private sector workers to unionize.

 *End the endless wars!- Immediate, Unconditional Withdrawal Of All U.S./Allied Troops (And Mercenaries) From Afghanistan!
 Hands Off Pakistan!
 Hands Off Iran!
 Hands Off The World!

 *Fight for a social agenda for working people!.
 Quality Healthcare For All!
 Nationalize the colleges and universities under student-teacher-campus worker control!
 Forgive student debt!
 Stop housing foreclosures!